HED’s role as Statutory Planning Consultees

 Guidance on making changes to Listed Buildings: Making a better application for listed building consent - This document is aimed at helping applicants and agents understand the type of information required for a Listed Building Consent applications and is aimed at helping applicants avoid common omissions which may result in a request for further information.

 Guidance on Scheduled Monument Consent - This document sets out guidance on what planning applicants should do if they wish to develop within the protected area of a Scheduled Monument.
 Where you believe intended works may directly impact within the scheduled area of a monument you are strongly advised to contact HED for informal discussion at an early stage.
 Scheduled monument consent is required from HED for works in a scheduled area, regardless of whether planning permission or other permissions have been sought or obtained.

-Guidance for those involved in the production of Local Development Plans - The Regional Development Strategy 2035 (RDS) sets out regional guidance to “Conserve, protect, and where possible, enhance our built heritage and our natural environment”.
+Guidance for Local Development Plans - The Regional Development Strategy 2035 (RDS) sets out regional guidance to “Conserve, protect, and where possible, enhance our built heritage and our natural environment”.
 It recognises that Northern Ireland has a rich and diverse historic environment that contributes to identity, sense of place and history.
-For those involved in the production of Local Development Plans this guidance should be considered alongside Development Plan Practice Note 4 - Sustainability Appraisal and Strategic Environmental Assessment.
+Councils are required to identify the main built and archaeological heritage features within its plan area so it can take account of the RDS and Strategic Planning Policy Statement requirements to inform the preparation of the Local Development Plans (LDPs).
+These guidance documents are aimed to assist Councils in the production of LDPs and should be considered alongside Department of Infrastructure Development Plan Practice notes.